 1922 - On 3 February he is elected a Fellow of the Royal College of Surgeons.
 He returns to London and works as a resident surgical officer.

 1923 - Bethune marries Frances Campbell Penney, the daughter of a prominent Edinburgh court official, on 13 August.
-After travelling through western Europe for six months, the couple moves to Detroit in the United States, where Bethune sets up his own private practice.
+After travelling through western Europe for six months, the couple move to Detroit in the United States, where Bethune sets up his own private practice.

 1926 - Bethune is diagnosed with tuberculosis.
 At the same time the Bethune's marriage fails.
 The couple divorce in 1927 and Frances returns to Scotland.